FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 To understand why FHE operations (including decryption) are asynchronous, [read more here](./data-evaluation.md).
 :::

-## Decryption in query VS in transaction
+## Decryption in query vs. in transaction

 Fhenix provides two primary ways to perform decryption, each suited for different use cases: